rusty-electron/ltspice-simulation-group/README.md

 * First, we choose a chapter(s) from the reference books listed above, the reference books are chosen such that they contain dense information about the circuits and also contain information necessary for preparing a simulation in any standard circuit simulation tool.
     * We skip pure theory chapters from the books (but we do need the necessary context for understanding the intricacies of the circuits altough such chapters are not actively involved in simulations)
 * We choose a circuit from the book, at the start of the week each member chooses a circuit from the chapter chosen in previous step.
-* We simulate the circuit in LTSpiceIV
+* We simulate the circuit in LTSpiceXVII
 * Towards the end of the week, We prepare a 1-page report that contains the details of the circuit as well as important information involved in preparing the simulation that can help while replicating it.
 This report is then peer-reviewed by another member.

 * We also aim to post a simulation tutorial on [medium.com](https://medium.com), the timing of this task is flexible.